pc035860/angular-scroll-watch/README.md

 **Locals** here means a set of locally available variables inside our `sw-style`, `sw-class`, `sw-broadcast` expressions, which can be very useful when we're implmenting various effects.

-They're values depend on which stage your expression is watching (specified in `scroll-watch`'s `stage`) and where you're `scroll-watch` located in DOM.
+Their values depend on which stage your expression is watching (specified in `scroll-watch`'s `stage`) and where you're `scroll-watch` located in DOM.

 **All locals are presented as Number.**